About Project Galgo

 Because the Galgos are regarded under Spanish law as working dogs, they are excluded from the laws relating to pets and can be disposed of or used in whatever manner their owner decides.

 ‘Good dogs,’ the ones who have not shamed their owner by being poor hunting dogs, are sometimes “rewarded” by being sent to perreras.
 These are municipal facilities where the dogs can be euthanized.

-We have now brought 46 Galgos and 1 Podenco over to the UK to find their forever homes.
+We have now brought many Galgos, Podencos and Salukis over to the UK to find their forever homes.
 We feel passionate in our mission to bring more to us, where their journeys to health, happiness, safety and love can continue, where they can heal from their past traumas.

 We can liberate them from fear and we can help them be dog they have always deserved to be.
 We can show them kindness and a life beyond brutality and terror.